Photographer: Steven Godbee

 TAMARA-ANNA CISLOWSKA, PIANO

 Giving her first public performance at age two playing Bartok, and commencing studies at the Sydney Conservatorium of Music four years later, Tamara gave her first orchestral performance at age eight.
-She is the most awarded prizewinner at the Sydney Performing Arts Challenge, and has been recipient of the prestigious David Paul Landa Memorial Scholarship for pianists, and the Freedman Fellowship (2003) from the Music Council of Australia.
-Overseas, she has won international prizes in London, Italy and Greece.
+She is the most awarded prizewinner at the Sydney Performing Arts Challenge, winner of the prestigious David Paul Landa Memorial Scholarship for pianists, and has toured Japan and the United States as cultural ambassador for Australia.

 Tamara is a regular guest of orchestras and festivals worldwide, including as soloist with the London Philharmonic Orchestra, the New Zealand Symphony, Auckland Philharmonia and all the Australian Symphony Orchestras with conductors such as Werner Andreas Albert, Matthias Bamert, Asher Fisch, Johannes Fritzsch, Christopher Hogwood, James Judd, Markus Stenz, Yaron Traub, Edo de Waart, and Marco Zuccarini.
 She has toured with the Australian Chamber Orchestra and as a recitalist she has performed at the Purcell Room in London, Kleine Zaal of the Concertgebouw in Amsterdam, the Frick Collection in New York, and the Utzon Room at Sydney Opera House.